flpydisk/flpydisk.github.io/إعدادات-الثيم/index.md

 ## License

-This theme is free and open source software, distributed under the [MIT License]({{ site.url }}/LICENSE).
+This theme is free and open source software, distributed under the [MIT License]({{ site.url }}/LICENSE) version 2 or later.
 So feel free to to modify this theme to suit your needs.

 ---